 4. Get crafty.

 What’s almost as good as eating candy?
 Playing with it!
-Here’s the perfect craft for turning candy into toys.
+Here’s the perfect craft for turning candy into a mosaic.

 5. Create a Halloween dessert